ComScore

 • Time Commitment: 15 minutes

-Blitz the creamy raw coconut milk sauce in your blender and drizzle it over zucchini noodles (which you can find pre-spiralized at the supermarket).
-In 15 minutes, you’re done.
+Blitz the creamy raw coconut milk sauce in your blender and drizzle it over zucchini noodles, which you can find pre-spiralized at the supermarket.
+Just like that (or in 15 minutes, rather), you’re done.

 43. Peach Caprese Salad